-Furnish the information specified above.
-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.
-De de Alienda de Contra de De de Contra de Con Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+autho ective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver service rized for each specific participant.
+Sh the information specified above. assigi et Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are ed to funding levels that are limits on the maximum dollar amount of waiver services.
+Sh the information specified above.
+Type of Limit.
+The state employs another type of limit. ibe the limit and furnish the information specified above.